Release of physicians' Medicare claims data

 The data are posted to the CMS website in 12 separate spreadsheets, which are listed in alphabetical order by last name.
 The individual Microsoft Excel (.xlsx) files are located at the bottom of the page under the header Microsoft Excel Format.
 These Microsoft Excel files can be downloaded as compressed folders (.zip), which also include documents that define the data content of each spreadsheet.
 You can find your specific data by searching for your National Provider Identifier (NPI) or sorting by your last name.
 CMS has also provided the Medicare claims and payment data in an interactive search tool geared toward patients and in a searchable database.
 A few media outlets have used information from the CMS data release to create their own databases.

-At this point, CMS has denied requests to establish a process for physicians to report inaccuracies in their data.
-Although the AMA continues to press the agency to provide a feedback mechanism for correcting errors, CMS is also being urged to post an expanded list of problems with the data that users would be forced to click through prior to accessing the data.
-CMS will not correct the data, but physicians can e-mail their complaints or questions about their data to MedicareProviderData@cms.hhs.gov.
+At this point, CMS has denied requests to establish a process for physicians to report inaccuracies in their data, but physicians can e-mail their complaints or questions about their data to MedicareProviderData@cms.hhs.gov.

 1. The data could contain errors.
 Physicians don't have a way to correct the information reported.